waellap/Detection-Lab/README.md

 <br />

--After running the malware folder, checking it through the cmd by running Netstat -anob to see if the connection is established
+-After running the malware folder, checking it through the cmd by running Netstat -anob.
+Then The connection is established

 <img src="https://imgur.com/L6SZByZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>